markets/markets.github.io/_posts/2013-06-04-introducing-unscoped-associations.markdown

 ```

 ### Scenario usage
-From now you are allowed to use `:unscoped` option for your association definitions.
+From now on you are able to use `:unscoped` option for your association definitions.
 Basic usage example:

 {% highlight ruby %}
 class User < ActiveRecord::Base